Wawavoun/ELEKTOR_EC-6809/README.md

 FLEX and NEWDISK are "do it myself" adaptations.
 The original version was lost.

-The printer driver send the data to the serial port.
+The printer driver send printed datas to the serial port.
 Use 9600 8N2 parameter and dont forget to wire and use rts/cts.
 The PCPUT and PCGET commands has been adapted to the system.
-I use it with Minicom.
+I use it with Minicom, same parameters.

 In case you have information about the original Flex software coming with this computer please take contact.

 11/2023